Find your perfect number plate using our search. Matches to names, numbers, initials... anything!

-Declaring SORN informs DVLA the vehicle is off road, so you won't need to pay any duty, or display a tax disc on your vehicle.
+Declaring SORN informs DVLA the vehicle is off road, so you won't need to pay any duty, or pay tax on your vehicle.

 Statutory Off Road Notification was introduced on 31 January 1998 and applies to vehicles licensed on or after that date.
-When a vehicle licence expires, and is not being renewed or when a refund is applied for, the keeper of a vehicle must notify DVLA that the vehicle is off-road by making a SORN declaration.
-Similarly, a new keeper of an unlicensed vehicle must either license or make a SORN declaration.
+When a vehicle is not taxed or insured, is to be broken down for parts before being scrapped or has been purchased and the new owner wishes to keep it off the road (a SORN cannot be transferred) the owner must notify DVLA that the vehicle is off-road by making a SORN declaration.
+A new keeper of an unlicensed vehicle must either license or make a SORN declaration.
 The SORN scheme removes the "do nothing" option.

 Read on to find out when and how to make a SORN declaration.